OWASP/Go-SCP/src/database-security/parameterized-queries.md

 In some reported situations, prepared statements could harm performance of the web application.
-Therefore, if for any reason you need to stop using this type of database queries, we strongly suggest to read [Input Validation][1] and [Output Encoding][2] sections.
+Therefore, if for any reason you need to stop using this type of database queries, we strongly suggest you read [Input Validation][1] and [Output Encoding][2] sections.

 Go works differently from usual prepared statements on other languages - you